maxlinc/pacto-site/README.md

     3. [Install Bourbon Gem](http://bourbon.io/)  A simple and lightweight mixin library for Sass

 3. This template also uses [Grunt](http://gruntjs.com/) to do some of it's build-tasks, such as minification.
 So you need to:

     1.[Install Grunt](http://gruntjs.com/getting-started)
+    2. The result is that grunt becomes globally available.
+Have a check by typing `grunt` on the commandline.

 4. Clone the project and run the server